laxusgooee/LXG_DC_Motor_driver/README.md

 ### Core Control
 - `void start()`
-  Enables the motor at full speed (255).
-Does not cause movement until `forward()` or `reverse()` is called.

-- `void start(int initialSpeed)`
-  Enables the motor at a specific speed (0-255).
+  Starts the engine.
+The motor is in `PARK` gear and does not move.

 - `void stop()`
-  Stops all motor activity and disables it.
-Resets speed to 0.
+  Stops all motor activity and turns off the engine.
+Resets speed and gear.

-- `void toggle()`
-  Toggles the motor's state between started and stopped.

 ### Movement
 - `void forward()`
-  Sets the motor's direction to forward.
-The motor must be started to move.
+  Shifts the gear to `DRIVE`.

 - `void reverse()`
-  Sets the motor's direction to backward.
+  Shifts the gear to `REVERSE`.

+- `void accelerate(int increment)`
+  Increases the motor's current speed by a given amount.

+- `void decelerate(int decrement)`
+  Decreases the motor's current speed by a given amount.

+- `void brake()`
+  Brings the motor to a full stop and shifts the gear to `PARK`.

 - `void setSpeed(int newSpeed)`
   Sets the motor's speed (0-255).

-- `void accelerate(int increment = 25)`
-  Increases the motor's current speed by a given amount.

-- `void brake(int decrement = 25)`
-  Decreases the motor's current speed by a given amount.
-If speed reaches 0, the motor stops.

 ### State Queries
+- `Gear currentGear() const`
+  Returns the current gear (`PARK`, `DRIVE`, or `REVERSE`).

 - `int speed() const`
   Returns the current speed (0-255).